 As a result of COVID-19 and related jurisdictional ordinances implemented in the United States beginning in the latter half of March 2020 to contain the spread of COVID-19 or mitigate its effects, a significant number of Preferred Lease retail partner locations were temporarily closed, resulting in the initial closure of approximately 65% of our staffed Preferred Lease locations, which operated within those stores.
 In addition, with respect to our Rent-A-Center Business, we temporarily shut down operations at a small number of stores and partially closed approximately 24% of stores.
 Our partially closed locations operated with closed showrooms, conducting business only through e-commerce web orders.
 Franchise locations and stores in our Mexico operating segment were also temporarily closed due to COVID-19.
-In response to the negative impacts to our business resulting from COVID-19, we proactively implemented certain measures to reduce operating expenses and cash flow uses, including implementing temporary executive pay reductions, temporarily furloughing certain employees at our store locations and corporate headquarters, reducing store hours in certain locations, renegotiating real estate leases, reducing inventory purchases and capital expenditures, and, for a period of time, suspending further share repurchases.
+Since the onset of the pandemic, the jurisdictional ordinances directly impacting our operations have been withdrawn and, as of the date hereof, all of our staffed Preferred Lease locations and physical locations of our Rent-A-Center Business, Mexico and Franchising operating segments are fully operational.

-Since the onset of the pandemic, the jurisdictional ordinances directly impacting our operations have been withdrawn and, as of the date hereof, all of our staffed Preferred Lease locations and store operations in our Rent-A-Center Business, Mexico and Franchising operating segments are fully operational.
+In response to the negative impacts to our business resulting from COVID-19, we proactively implemented certain measures to reduce operating expenses and cash flow uses, including implementing temporary executive pay reductions, temporarily furloughing certain employees at our store locations and corporate headquarters, reducing store hours in certain locations, renegotiating real estate leases, reducing inventory purchases and capital expenditures, and, for a brief period of time, suspending further share repurchases.
 Nonetheless, there are no assurances we will not be subject to future government actions negatively impacting our business as the pandemic progresses.
-In addition, while we may also be impacted by deteriorating worldwide economic conditions, including elevated unemployment rates throughout the United States, which could have a sustained impact on discretionary consumer spending, the lease-to-own transaction is a resilient model that provides credit constrained customers with a viable option to obtain merchandise they may not otherwise be able to obtain through other retailers offering financing options.
+However, while we may also be impacted by deteriorating worldwide economic conditions, including elevated unemployment rates throughout the United States, which could have a sustained impact on discretionary consumer spending, the lease-to-own industry is resilient because it provides credit constrained customers with a viable option to obtain merchandise they may not otherwise be able to obtain through other retailers offering financing options.